syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Messages.md

 [Low-level properties](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.*` can be used to customize this process.

 #### Notes
-> - You can reset SmartGit's AI configuration by removing all `ai-llm` and `ai-commit-message` sections from your Git configuration files (global, personal and/or repository).
+> - You can reset SmartGit's AI configuration by removing all `smartgit-ai-llm` and `smartgit-ai-commit-message` sections from your Git configuration files (global, personal and/or repository).
 > - `@ai` and `WIP` placeholders are only substituted when you add a commit - not interactively and not by clicking the AI button.
 > - The `WIP` token must be the only text in the commit message - no additional text or whitespace.
 > - When `@ai` is immediately followed by `<` (e.g. `@ai<some input`), the marker is trimmed before the commit message is passed to the prompt (i.e. only `some input` will remain).
 The generated message will completely replace the original `@ai`-prefixed message, not just the `@ai` token.